Ribbit! Ribbit! How to Help with Frog and Toad Conservation – in Your Own Backyard

 Frogs and toads play an important role as both prey and predator in wetland ecosystems, and are considered indicators of the health of their environments.
 But many previously abundant frog and toad populations have declined dramatically in the United States and around the world.

 The Santa Barbara Zoo is part of FrogWatch USA, a national “citizen science” effort to identify and count frogs and toads.

 The information gathered is entered into an online database from all FrogWatch chapters over the past 15 years – and may ultimately lead to practical and workable ways to stop amphibian decline.

 You don’t have to be frog or toad expert to join FrogWatch.
 You don’t touch and rarely see the little critters, but are trained to listen for the croaks, peeps, trills, and other calls of common local species.

 Volunteers monitor a site of their choosing for at least 3 minutes (minimum of twice a week) throughout the breeding season, roughly February to August.
-It can be a favorite wetlands, creek, or other amphibian habitat.
-See box below for more info!
+It can be a favorite wetlands area, creek, or other amphibian habitat.
+Scroll down for more info!

 FrogWatch Training at the Zoo